-Tour prices vary and are listed on our tour information pages.
+Tour prices vary and are listed on our tour information page.

 If you need to cancel your tour we will try our best to accommodate your change.
 Our cancellation policy is explained in our Canberra Bike Tours Terms and Conditions.
 Click here to read our Canberra Bike Tours Terms and Conditions.

 Yes.
-If you book a second Canberra Bike Tour to be taken within 7 days of your first Canberra Bike Tour we will refund you $15.00 after you have made the booking for your second tour.
-Please include a request for the $15.00 discount/refund in the “Special Requirements” field when you make your second booking.
+If you book a second Canberra Bike Tour to be taken within 7 days of your first Canberra Bike Tour we will credit you $20.00 towards your second tour.

 The start and finish locations vary between tours and are listed on our tour information pages.
-Once we have accepted and processed your booking, we will email or text you the location of the meeting point for your tour.
-If you need help with getting to a start location, do not hesitate to ask
+Once we have accepted your booking, we will email or text you the location of the meeting point for your tour.
+If you need help with getting to a start location, do not hesitate to ask.

 To join our tours you only need to be reasonably fit and feel comfortable riding a bicycle.
-Our bicycle tour routes are mostly flat with gentle inclines.
+Our Capital Highlights and Capital Twilight tour routes are mostly flat with gentle inclines.
 We travel at a very leisurely pace averaging about 6 kilometres an hour and almost exclusively use a mix of shared cycle and walking paths and quiet streets.
 We stop frequently for drinks, talks, questions, photos and toilet breaks along the tour route.
-In fact there are many opportunities to stop for a breather or, if you need an excuse - take a photo

 We have the tools to repair a flat tyre or fix minor mechanical problems.
 If you cannot physically complete the tour, we will arrange transportation for you (at your cost) and the bike back to the starting location.

-No. We only provide support and escort vehicles on our multi day tours.
+No. Unless you request a support vehicle to be included in your private guided tour we only provide support and escort vehicles on our multi day tours.